• Skip to main content

 To do hydrostatic weighing, you need specialist weighing scales, an appropriate pool, a trained operator, and a willingness to be submerged in water.

-However, things like undigested food, intestinal gas, and the difficulty of emptying your lungs of air can all affect the accuracy of the results.
+However, factors such as undigested food, intestinal gas, and difficulty emptying your lungs can affect the accuracy of the results.

 Bioelectrical impedance